 These thoughts are born out of a few things: a new passion I have for God's truth from taking theology this year, specifically from studying the Doctrine of Christ and the Doctrine of Salvation; 1 Corinthians 1:18-25; and the questions and thoughts that the "Rob Bell controversy" have stirred in my own mind.
 Please understand this is not meant to be a response, critique or anything else directed at Rob Bell and his latest book.
 I have not read the book and am making no statements or claims as to what I think it contains or what its author believes.
 This is simply where my thoughts have been taking me based on the things I am personally learning and what so many around me are talking about.

-wants to embrace.
+I preached my first sermon in class this last week and in my preparation I was struck by the offensiveness of the gospel.
+The gospel is not a message that everyone wants to embrace.
 In fact, most have such a hard time with it that I guess they do not embrace Jesus.
 Honestly, as a believer, this is hard for me to comprehend.

 The gospel saved my life.